omgnetwork/elixir-omg/docs/tesuji_blockchain_design.md

 1. Supports only transactions that transfer value between addresses (Multiple currencies: Eth + ERC20).
 See **Transactions** section.
-(The value transfer can take the form of an atomic swap - two currencies being exchanged in a single transaction.
+(The value transfer can take the form of an atomic swap - two currencies being exchanged in a single transaction.)
-See **Atomic Swap** section to see the usage of the atomic swap transaction.
-FIXME distill this section)
 5. The network is a non-p2p, proof-of-authority network, i.e. child chain is centrally controlled by a designated, fixed Ethereum address (**child chain operator**), other participants (**users**) connect to the child chain server.
 See **Child chain server** section
 6. The Plasma construction employed is a single-tiered one, i.e. the child chain doesn't serve as a parent of any chain